flatpak/flat-manager/README.md

     sudo dnf install cargo

 PostgreSQL is used for the database, so the Postgres client libraries need to be installed first.
+GLib is used to parse OSTree GVariants, so it must also be installed.
 On Fedora, this is done with:

-    sudo dnf install postgresql-devel
+    sudo dnf install postgresql-devel glib-devel

 Then build the server by running: